 Understanding your data allowance, what uses data and how to keep track of your data usage

-Some of our Viasat Business internet plans are metered, meaning you purchase them based on how much total data you expect to use in a month.
-What's great about our metered plans is that we don't stop or slow your service when you meet that earmarked allowance.
+Some of our Viasat Business Internet plans are metered, meaning you purchase them based on how much total data you expect to use in a month.
+What's great about our metered plans is that we don't stop, slow, or de-prioritize your service when you meet that earmarked allowance.
 You just pay an additional cost per gigabyte (GB) as you need it.
-We will email you when you get close to that allowance, so you are aware of potential charges.
-You can check your account to see real-time usage updates.
+We send our metered customers internet data usage email notifications every week so you can see when you're getting close to your data allowance, or have exceeded it.

-To avoid surprises, it’s helpful to manage your data usage.
-Make it a habit to check your data usage regularly — especially in the first few months of service.
-This helps avoid surprises and gives you a feel for your pattern of usage, how you may need to adjust it and whether you're in the right plan.
-Some of the biggest consumers of data are:
+We recommend logging in to your online account management tool, My Account, regularly, especially in the first few months of service.
+This helps avoid surprises and gives you a feel for your pattern of usage, so you can ensure you're on the right plan.

 2. Limit video time